joshbegley/nyt-latest/README.md

 `Every month, streaming services add a new batch of titles to their libraries.
 Here are our picks for March.`\
 https://nytimes.com/2021/03/02/arts/best-movies-tv-hulu-disney.html?searchResultPosition=2

-**A Wave of Reopenings Takes Hold as Americans Ask Whether the Worst Is Over**\
+**Texas Drops Its Virus Restrictions as a Wave of Reopenings Takes Hold**\
-`As coronavirus cases drop, states are reopening businesses and schools, prompting people to emerge after months of isolation despite uncertainty about the pandemic’s future.`\
+`As coronavirus cases fall, states are rescinding mask mandates and reopening businesses and schools, prompting people to emerge after months of isolation despite uncertainty about the pandemic’s future.`\
 https://nytimes.com/2021/03/02/us/coronavirus-reopening.html?searchResultPosition=3

 **Videos Show Aftermath of Southern California Crash**\